davekinkead/thesis/outline.md

 Neither can hypothetical consent create obligations.
 The an essential element of consent is its voluntary nature.
 Counterfactual claims - you ought have consented - do not have this voluntary element so they cannot be consent.
 The normative work must come from someone else, so hypothetical consent theories are really natural duty or associative obligation theories.

 So because the sovereign claims of the state do not permit non-consent, consent to political authority cannot be given (so long as the state is non-voluntary).
+And because consent cannot be given to a democratic state, consent cannot warrant democratic authority.

 ## The Problem of the People

+Democracy begins with the people but democratic theory can't explain who they should be.
+That's because the matter of who the people are is temporally and logically prior to anything they decide.
+Any attempt to answer the question of inclusion - who the people ought be - democratically, results in an infinite regress.
+Before we can vote on who gets to vote, we must first vote on who gets to vote for who gets to vote.

-Consequentialist accounts of democracy justify political authority by reference to the outcomes of democratic processes.
+Many accounts of democracy justify political authority by reference to the outcomes of democratic processes.
+Democracy brings about good things.
+These outcomes might be judged according to some content independent criteria - that say, democracy tracks the truth.
+They might be judged according to some content relative criteria - that democracy maximises individual preferences.
+Or they might be judged according to some content-indifferent criteria - that democracy improves the moral character of its citizens.

-These processes however, are a function of who is included in those processes.

-So any consequential account of democratic authority needs to provide a corresponding account of democratic inclusion.

-But there is considerable debate about over who the people should be.
-There are no clear answers.
-This is the Boundary Problem.

-Furthermore, different consequentialist accounts of democracy require different accounts of democratic inclusion.

-These accounts of inclusion are incompatible with each other rendering different consequentialist accounts of democracy incompatible.

-So without a compatible and coherent account of democratic inclusion, consequential accounts of democratic authority are rendered vacuous.

-  - possible inclusion of how this affects intrinsic accounts of democracy
+The outcomes of these processes however, are a function of who is included in those processes.
+Including different people amongst _the people_ can change the outcome of the democratic process.
+Sometimes, in the case of knife edge decisions, including or excluding a single voter will result in a different outcome.
+Other times, millions of voters would need to be substituted for the result to be different.
+How and when different accounts of inclusion affect the outcomes of democratic processes depends on the composition of voters and their distribution across a political space.

+Different accounts of inclusion will support or undermine different accounts of democracy depending on the composition and distribution of voters.
+As such, any account of democracy that is based on the instrumental value of democratic outputs must also offer a corresponding, and congruent, account of inclusion.
+Failure to do so will mean that any claim of democratic authority's legitimacy is not warranted.

+But no account of democracy offers a corresponding account of inclusion that is compatible with the current system of nation-states.
+Furthermore, many of the existing accounts of inclusion such as those based on historical accident, culture, or nationality are not sufficiently congruent with instrumental accounts of democratic authority.
+Thus, no existing democratic state is justifiable on instrumental grounds, and it is doubtful that any democratic state could be.

+But what of vindication or rationalisation of instrumentalist accounts?
+Include a qualification that some vindication might be possible but justification isn't.

 ## Liberalism and its Limits